 Each year, over 4,000 Americans perish and more than 20,000 others suffer serious injuries because of residential fires.

-Dear Valued Citizen: Please take a few moments to complete the self-inspection checklist listed on this page.
-While some items might not apply to your household, any items you answer "NO" could represent a potential hazard in your home that should be corrected.
-If you answer "YES" to all of the items, we congratulate you on your personal fire prevention efforts!
+Please take a few moments to complete the self-inspection checklist listed on this page.
+While some items might not apply to your household, any items you answer "no" to, could represent a potential hazard in your home that should be corrected.
+If you answer "yes" to all of the items, we congratulate you on your personal fire prevention efforts!
 Thank you for your time and for your interest in fire safety.